 Senior participants, 18 people

 Animals from various farms and pets from the neighbourhood

 Music by: Tjajkovskij, Grieg, Bellman, Taube, traditional Japanese music, Hahn, Lindgren/Riedel and others

 In collaboration with Musik i Uppland.

-Supported by: National Council for Cultural Affairs, Scandinavia-Japan Sasakawa Foundation, Interflora in Uppsala, Holmen Skog, City of Uppsala – Cultural Affairs Board.
+Supported by: Swedish Arts Council, Scandinavia-Japan Sasakawa Foundation, Interflora in Uppsala, Holmen Skog, City of Uppsala, Cultural Affairs Board.
 Organized by City of Uppsala, Cultural

 Many helpers, friends and volunteers helped to sew and make this event happen!